npm/policies/conduct.md

 it.
 -->

-The Service administrators reserve the right to make judgement calls about what is and isn't appropriate in published packages.
+The Service administrators reserve the right to make judgment calls about what is and isn't appropriate in published packages.
 These are guidelines to help you be successful in our community.